mbtheokinawan/mbtheokinawan/README.md

 - 👋 Hi, I’m @mbtheokinawan
 - 👀 I’m interested in wrokout and reading
-- 🌱 I’m currently learning python and Java
+- 🌱 I’m currently learning python and HTML

 <!---
 mbtheokinawan/mbtheokinawan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.